The Picture of Health

 According to IWBI, three pilot projects have so far been certified, and projects totaling more than 10 million square feet, in buildings located throughout the world, are on the path to certification.
 Although this figure is dwarfed by the number of LEED buildings-almost 60 million square feet were certified in the month of April alone-the WELL tally is impressive, considering that it is still so new.

-In its 216 pages, WELL 1.0 outIines recommended practices, organizing them into seven categories: air, water, nourishment, light, fitness, comfort, and mind.
+Road to wellness In its 216 pages, WELL 1.0 outIines recommended practices, organizing them into seven categories: air, water, nourishment, light, fitness, comfort, and mind.
 Within each of these are strategies, or in WELL lingo, "features," which can be applied to a building project or space to promote the health of the human body, including its cardiovascular, immune, and respiratory systems.
 Some of these strategies are designated as "preconditions," meaning they are required for certification, while others are voluntary measures, or "optimizations," that can help a project surpass basic certification and achieve a Gold or Platinum rating.

 Sources say that WELL 1.0 catalogues what goes into the making of a healthy environment.
 The document 1'teases apart the various aspects of wellness," rendering its concepts both accessible and actionable," says Beth Heider, chief sustainability officer at construct ion and development company Skanska USA.
 She served as a peer reviewer, as did Terrapin's Browning.